Set Decorators

 Chinese Design Traditions

-Set decorators versed in imperial, Republican, Art Deco, and contemporary Chinese styles.
-They understand the distinctive character of Chinese interiors, from traditional courtyard mansions to modern Shanghai apartments.
+Our set decorators are fluent in imperial, Republican, Art Deco, and modern Chinese styles.
+They grasp the special character of Chinese interiors, from old courtyard mansions to modern Shanghai apartments.

 03.